 Much hunting opportunity, especially for big game and forest grouse, occurs on private industrial forest lands.
-Timber companies that own large tracts of land and are the most well-known include Hancock, Stimson, and Inland Empire Paper.
+Timber companies that own large tracts of land and are the most well-known include Manulife (formerly Hancock), Stimson, and Inland Empire Paper.
 Hunters should be aware that there are a number of other smaller timber companies that have operations in District 1 but are not mentioned here.

 WDFW recognizes that some of the best hunting opportunities occur on private industrial forest lands.
 WDFW works cooperatively with private timber companies to maintain reasonable public access during established hunting seasons.
-Private industrial forestlands have typically been open for public access, but hunters should also refrain from calling timber companies and asking them hunting questions.
-Foresters are very busy and hunters should be referring these types of questions to their local WDFW wildlife biologists.
+Private industrial forestlands have typically been open for public access, but <a href="https://doi.org/10.25/10.25/20